 And let us consider how to provoke one another to love and good deeds . . .
 Hebrews 10:24

 We have lots of opportunity to get to know one another and share all of life’s joys and sorrows.
 Following every worship service we have a fellowship hour with plenty of conversation and light refreshments.
 We have a number of potluck and community meals throughout the year including an Easter breakfast on Easter morning and a turkey lunch in Advent.
-Smaller groups get together as well like our book club that meets montly.
+Smaller groups get together as well like our book club that meets monthly.
 Kingston is a hub of post-secondary education with St. Lawrence College, the Royal Military College (RMC) and Queen’s University right in our neighbourhood.
 So a natural part of our ministry is Student Ministry as we try to be a welcome and safe church away from home for students in our midst.
-We have also partnered with Chalmer’s United and Saint Andrew’s Presbyterian Churches to host “Sunday Perspectives” a monthly film screening and conversation at the Screening Room.
+We have also partnered with Chalmer’s United, St. Luke’s Anglican and St. Andrew’s Presbyterian Churches to host “Sunday Perspectives” a monthly film screening and conversation at the Screening Room.

 If I speak in the tongues of mortals and of angels, but do not have love, I am a noisy gong or a clanging cymbal.
 1 Corinthians 13:1